ux-capture/ux-capture/packages/ux-capture/README.md

     we need to instrument events that happen as early as HTML parsing, so ideally in the `<head>`.

+### Step 2: Initialize the library

-2. Initialize UXCapture using `UXCapture.create()`, optionally with mark and measure event handlers, e.g.
+Initialize UXCapture using `UXCapture.create()`, optionally with mark and measure event handlers, e.g.

     ```jsx
         <script>